New ground station STREAM

 STREAM represents the next generation of LEO tracking ground stations by capitalizing on key innovations, such as:

-- New thin membrane radome material with less than 0.2 dB of loss at all frequencies up to 40 GHz without tuning.
+- New thin membrane radome material with less than 0,2 dB of loss at all frequencies up to 20 GHz and less than 0,4 dB up to 40 GHz.

-- New three axes geometry having full hemispherical coverage without keyholes.
+- New three axes pedestal geometry having full hemispherical coverage without keyholes.

 - New high precision single motor drive system for each acis that minimizes cost and complexity while maximizing accuracy.